Nodena site: Nodena village 1400–1650 CE

 The site was a 15 acre palisaded village on a horseshoe bend of the Mississippi River about 5 mi east of Wilson, Arkansas.
 Archaeological artifacts from the villages of the Nodena people are dated to 1400–1650 CE.

 The site had three to eight mounds, two of them large substructure mounds.
 The largest, designated as "Mound A", was 111 ft wide by 120 ft long, and 15.5 ft high.
 It had two levels, with the top being 40 ft by 60 ft, and the terrace level being 30 ft wide.
 The remains of three structures were found on the mound, one on the top level and two on the terrace level.
 The mound designated as "Mound B" was 117 ft by 111 ft by 4 ft tall.
 It had the remains of a 60 ft diameter round structure found at its summit.
-The site also had several large plaza areas, and what Dr. Hampson described as a "chunkey field", which was located directly behind Mound A. A circular mound, designated as "Mound C", was located at the other end of the chunkey field.
+The site also had several large plaza areas, and what Hampson described as a "chunkey field", which was located directly behind Mound A. A circular mound, designated as "Mound C", was located at the other end of the chunkey field.
 It was roughly 93 ft in diameter and 3 ft high.
 A large number of male graves, 314 of 316, were found buried under it.

 The houses in the village were laid out in a very orderly fashion, located on the same axis as the mounds at the site, demonstrating that the whole site was planned.
 Members of the de Soto Entrada described the villages of the Pacaha and Nodena peoples as being the most carefully planned and organized of all the villages they had seen in "La Florida", which was what they called the entire southeast.
 The villages of this area were described as having few if any trees, probably because this was the primary source of fuel and building materials.
 Many trees close to the villages would have been cut down for these purposes.
 Homes were built from wattle and daub, with thatched roofs.
 The palisade which surrounded the site was designed for defensive purposes.
 It had bastions at regular intervals, with archer slots to defend against enemy attacks.
 The peoples of Casqui and Pacaha were in a state of perpetual war with one another, and most large sites throughout the area in this time period had this type of defensive palisade.

-The de Soto chroniclers indicate that political provinces characterized by a paramount chief living in a paramount town with satellite vassal towns surrounding it were the major political institutions of this area.
-The Nodena site was either the main town or one of the larger satellite towns of the Pacaha province.
+The de Soto chroniclers indicate that political provinces characterized by a paramount chief living in a paramount town, with satellite vassal towns surrounding it, were the major political institutions of this area.
+The Nodena Site was either the main town or one of the larger satellite towns of the Pacaha province.